A Difficult Challenge

 Individual Class Folders

-If they want to know their scores and whatever feedback I had for them regarding their assignments, all they need to do is to open the subfolder (we are sharing) in their Google Drive folder.
+If they want to know their scores and whatever feedback I have for them regarding their assignments, all they need to do is to open the subfolder (we are sharing) in their Google Drive folder.
 I realized then that I just created something similar to a digital student portfolio.

 Individual Student Subfolders Inside a Class Folder